ChristopherDavenport/ChristopherDavenport.github.io/_posts/2016-05-02-EIS-WSO2-Google-Oauth2-Authentication.markdown

 ![Service Provider Authentication Configuration](http://ChristopherDavenport.github.io/images/posts/2016-05/ServiceProviderAuthenticationConfiguration.png)

 Now all you have to do is have the SSOManager in place to receive the tickets.

+Feel free to email or contact me on ECommunities with any questions you might have.